NeuraLegion/run-scan/README.md

 ### `discovery_types`

-**Required**.
 Array of discovery types.
+Required unless entrypoints are provided.
 The following types are available:

 - `archive` - uses an uploaded HAR-file for a scan
 - `crawler` - uses a crawler to define the attack surface for a scan